dsleo/contrainte/README.md

 # Contrainte

-Simple text editor to write with constraintes.
+A simple text editor to write with constraintes...